Tuck · Comparisons · Tuck vs Baby Monitor - Baby Cam

 Verdict

 Cloud Nanny Cam is a basic cloud-recording monitor with a notable gap (no two-way talk) and a notable concern (broad data-collection scope in the privacy policy).
 The 1M+ downloads marketing line probably reflects global lifetime installs across both stores rather than the much smaller US iOS base of ~78 ratings.
-Tuck is a fundamentally different product on both axes — fuller feature set including two-way talk and AI lullabies, and a privacy-first posture that keeps recordings on-device by default.
+Tuck is a fundamentally different product on both axes — fuller feature set including two-way talk and a curated lullaby library, and a privacy-aware posture that keeps recordings out of continuous cloud storage.
 If you specifically want cloud-side video storage and don't need talk-back, Cloud Nanny Cam covers that lane.
 For most parents, Tuck is the better trade.

 Looking for alternatives to Baby Monitor - Baby Cam in general (not just Tuck)?
 See Best Baby Monitor - Baby Cam alternatives in 2026 — five to six honest picks ranked by fit.